 - To convey to the young people a stronger sense of belonging and pride concerning world heritage

-- To allow young people to express themselves, through their personal vision, on world heritage in general as well as on that of their city
+- To allow young people to express themselves, through their personal vision, on world heritage in general as well as on that of their city or a visited city

 - To ensure that they are involved in the OWHC conservation and enhancement approach regarding cities recognized as treasures of mankind